Finding a Club

 • What is the overall reputation of the club for providing a quality sports environment for all developing ski racers?

-• What is the is the club reputation amongst parents of current athletes?
+• What is the club reputation amongst parents of current athletes?

 • How many days on snow (volume) is available to your child and is it consistent with the LTAD recommendations?